Classification and correlation signatures of chiral spin liquids on the pyrochlore lattice

 On the other hand, the spectral symmetry $E(\mathbf{k})\leftrightarrow -E(\mathbf{k})$ is manifestly absent for the $(\frac{\pi}{2},\frac{\pi}{2},\frac{\pi}{2})$ and the $(\frac{\pi}{2},0,-\frac{\pi}{2})$ states.
 In fact, these two states are in the $\frac{\pi}{2}\text{-}(01)\text{-}1\text{-}*$ classes with $m_{\overline{C}_6} = 0$ and symmetry $I\mathcal{T}$.
 This means that they have the property $W_{I\mathcal{T}} \mathcal{H}(\mathbf{k}) W_{I\mathcal{T}}^\dag = - \mathcal{H}(-\mathbf{k})$, here the minus sign in $-\mathbf{k}$ comes from the effect of inversion, whereas the minus sign in front of $- \mathcal{H}(-\mathbf{k})$ comes from the effect of $\mathcal{T}$ (after factoring out this minus sign, $\mathcal{T}$ operates as a unitary symmetry in PSG).
 This means that the energy has the usual particle-hole symmetry $E(\mathbf{k}) = - E(-\mathbf{k})$, which is not necessarily manifest in the plots.

 A second notable feature is the existence of flat bands for the $(0,0,0)$, $(0,0,\pi)$, $(\pi,0,0)$, and the $(\frac{\pi}{2},0,-\frac{\pi}{2})$.
-We have checked that these flat bands acquire dispersion when further hopping are included.
-The state $(0,\frac{\pi}{2},0)$ has a gapless nodal star band structure, which is robust against adding further hopping parameters as along as the projective symmetry holds.
+We have checked that these flat bands acquire dispersion when further hoppings are included.
+The state $(0,\frac{\pi}{2},0)$ has a gapless nodal star band structure, which is robust against adding further hopping parameters as long as the projective symmetry holds.